lonnieezell/myth-auth/docs/authentication.md

 	public $hashCost = 10;

 ### auth.passwordValidators
-This list holds the validators that should be ran when checking that a password is valid.
-This are ran one at a time, in succession.
+This list holds the validators that will be run when checking that a password is valid.
+These are run one at a time in succession.
 You can easily add your own should you need to customize the validation rules.

     public $passwordValidators = [
         'Myth\Auth\Authentication\Passwords\CompositionValidator',